Piscadera Bay: History

 Three hills (Veerisberg, Evertzberg and the Seru Pretu) dominate the landscape around the bay.
 In the late 17th century, plantation Veeris owned by Anton Veeris was established around the bay.
 The plantations Raphaël and Klein Piscadera followed later.
 Fort Piscadera was constructed in the 1700s, and rebuilt in 1744.
 After the abolition of slavery in 1863, a village developed based on agriculture and fishery.
 In November 1930, the village was annexed by Willemstad.
 In the 1930s, employees of Royal Dutch Shell settled in the village as well as Lebanese businessmen.
 From the 1960s onwards, luxury holiday resorts developed along the coast.

 Landmarks

 Fort Piscadera

 In order to provide protection to Piscadera Bay, a fort was constructed on the cliffs overlooking the bay in 1700s, however it fell into neglect.
-The fort was restructed in 1744.
+The fort was restructured in 1744.
 It was seized by the British army in 1804 for a week in order to bombard Willemstad.
 This attack was unsuccessful and the invading troops were forced to leave the fort.
 By the 1950s, it had disappeared in the vegetation, and it was decided to restore the fort.
 The fort is in a dilapidated state in the precincts of the Curaçao Resort.